Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 ## Image Export
 Export the whole canvas or just a selection as a PNG/SVG image with transparency.
 Core plugin export options like "Privacy Mode" and "Show Logo" (extended to include Advanced Canvas logo) are also available.
+Run the `Advanced Canvas: Export canvas as image` command to use the enhanced export options.

 <details>
     <summary>Image Export Example (SVG)</summary>